Itzarel-H/parameters_young_stars_MT/README.md

 ## Contents
 - stellar_parameters_by_tonalli.csv: Full table of stellar parameters
 - columns_description_stellar_parameters.txt: Description of each column of stellar parameters by tonalli
+- chemical_abundances_by_bacchus.csv: Full table of chemical abundances of Fe, Mg, Si, K, C and Ti
+- columns_description_chemical_abundances.txt: Description of each column of the abudances element by element
 - README.md: This file

 ## Parameters included